Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 lies about its own state.
 That means a page-3 flip also changes SRC, which is the deliberate trade: an extra flip is better than a switch whose position means nothing.

-SW3 and SW4 are free on page 3.
-A third or fourth LFO destination later costs one flip each and no knobs.
+SW3 and SW4 have no page-3 assignment, so the same latch pattern could be extended to them at one flip each and no knobs. **Standing preference is not to**: both already carry a primary function, and stacking more onto a lever is the kind of overloading this design keeps trying to remove.
+See the Build 2 section, Tier 2 A4.

 ---